odan/odan.github.io/_posts/2017-10-20-creating-a-deployment-pipeline.md

 ## Environment Configuration

+We need to persist data across deployments, and don't want to commit these files to Git.

 You should store all sensitive information in 'env.php' and add the file to your .gitignore, so that you don't accidentally commit to source control.

-Just rename the file 'env.example.php' to 'env.php'
+Rename the file 'env.example.php' to 'env.php'

+You can store the `env.php` file in your storage directory.

 ### Usage